ISCHEMIC STROKE

 CT perfusion (CTP)

-- CT perfusion (CTP) can help to differentiate irreversible ischemia (core) and ischemic penumbra (viable tissue with reduced perfusion), and benign oligemia
+- CT perfusion (CTP) can help differentiate between irreversible ischemia (core) and ischemic penumbra (viable tissue with reduced perfusion), and benign oligemia

-- different software packages use different combinations of parameters to define the core and penumbra
+- different software packages use various combinations of parameters to define the core and penumbra

 - hypoperfused brain at risk of progression to infarction (salvageable)